 The participants will

-- improve their learning skills with ICT.
+- improve their English skills with film (innovative practices);

 The participants will be able to

 - read the screen and write effective film reviews;

 - critically evaluate such European values as human dignity, freedom, humanity, democracy, the rule of law and human rights;

 - effectively communicate their position in transnational teams; and

 - skilfully use online resources for autonomous language learning.